ReeseHatfield/CS-1181-FA25/Resources-Graphics/QuizOneReview.md

 # Quiz One Review

-The first quiz will be held in the ladder half of class, September 15th, 2025.
+The first quiz will be held in the latter half of class, September 15th, 2025.
 You will have 30 minutes to take the quiz.
 The exam will be a paper exam, so a writing utensil is required.
 The exam is individual and talking will not be tolerated.
 It will be primarily focused on advanced OOP topics.

 ## Inheritance
 - Understand how inheritance works